It is time for 21st century justice in Ulster County.

 Common sense criminal justice reforms will make our community safer.

 We can fight the opioid epidemic with smart policy and compassion by seeking treatment for addicts instead of locking them up.
 Addiction is a disease, not a crime.

-Let’s stop the school-to-prison pipeline that funnels at risk youth, particularly youth of color, into the criminal justice system.
+Let’s prevent at-risk youth from entering the criminal justice system.
 Dave will work to reduce racial and ethnic disparities within the juvenile justice system by helping to keep more of our children in school—providing a second chance and a path to a brighter future.

 It’s time to implement bail reform by ending cash bail for low-level, nonviolent offenders—stopping practices that criminalize poverty and disproportionately penalize low-income individuals and their families.

 Ensure transparency and accountability.
 The commitment to pursue criminal justice must include community outreach, crime prevention, civic engagement, and a determination to reduce racial and gender bias in law enforcement.

 Help victims recover from loss and help them reintegrate into societY

 A trauma-informed prosecutorial approach can both support and protect victims and their families and prevent them from being re-victimized by the criminal justice system.

 As a teenage victim of violent crime, Dave understands the trauma—both physical and psychological—that victims of violent crimes endure.